algolia/autocomplete/packages/website/docs/partials/createAutocomplete-props.md

 > **required**

-The [sources](/docs/sources) to get the collections from.
+The [sources](sources) to get the collections from.

 ### `id`

 > `string` | defaults to `"autocomplete-0"` (incremented for each instance)

-The autocomplete ID to create accessible attributes.
+An ID for the autocomplete.
+This is necessary to create accessible attributes.

 ### `onStateChange`

 > `(params: { state: AutocompleteState<TItem> }) => void`

-Function called when the internal state changes.
+The function called when the internal state changes.

 ### `placeholder`

 > `string`

-The text that appears in the search box input when there is no query.
+The placeholder text to show in the search input when there's no query.

 ### `autoFocus`

 > `boolean` | defaults to `false`

-Whether to focus the search box when the page is loaded.
+Whether to focus the search input or not when the page is loaded.

 ### `defaultActiveItemId`